 To define and identify types and applications of digital twins in infrastructure

-- Raise the awareness of the importance of digital twins to the future of business
+- Explore the applicability of digital twins to different stages of the lifecycle.

 - Identify global, international, and national standards gaps and harmonization requirements.

 - Define semantics necessary to describe a built environment and infrastructure digital twin.

 To explore and identify the various implementation scenarios for infrastructure digital twins